Depositphotos 346367072 S Depositphotos 346367072 S

 Sexual bullying involves sexualized name-calling, spreading rumors about their sexuality, commenting or staring in an abusive way, inappropriate touching, blackmailing to do something that the other person isn’t interested in, violating privacy by taking pictures, sharing images without permission, sexism, and rape or assaults.

 This form of bullying is increasing.
 Sexual bullying leads to depression and other disorders.
-It affects the sexual orientation of the victim.
+It affects the sexual orientation5 of the victim.
 The emotional trauma that comes along after being a victim of sexual bullying is unimaginable.

 When young people are victims of such bullying, it has various effects on their sexual development.
 People are scared to talk about sexual bullying as they are scared about the after-effects.
 The fear of being blamed resists victims from opening up.